Business & Technology

 We have already seen a theme park use this data to understand how guests move around their property and then provide targeted advertisements to encourage patrons to explore areas that are being under-visited.
 Similarly, if a museum adds a new exhibit, location data can be used to move patrons toward that exhibit, determine whether they actually visit that area, and if so, whether or not they spend time there.

 Deploying a system like this may seem complex.
-But the reality is, all of this can be implemented within the context of simply deploying Wi-Fi at the site.
+But the reality is that all of this can be implemented within the context of simply deploying Wi-Fi at the site.
 Given that most locations expect to have Wi-Fi (whether open to visitor access or not), the infrastructure is likely already there just waiting to be put to use to gain additional insights.
 Solutions such as Fortinet’s FortiPresence, built directly into all of Fortinet’s wireless management solutions – including FortiGate, FortiCloud, and FortiWLM – provide location analytics information in an easy-to-use and deploy web-based solution for easy data collection and analysis.
-And because they are fully interoperable across any number of sites, it can be easily extended to cover the entire enterprise footprint.
+And because they are fully interoperable

 So what can location analytics do for you?
 It’s hard to know for sure unless you give it a try and see what insights it can provide.
 At Fortinet we try to make the process of understanding Location Analytics easy by offering a free tier of our FortiPresence analytics platform that is usable with all of our Secure Wireless Access architectures.
 You can create your own free account today here.
 Sometimes the most powerful way of convincing yourself is to start using something and see what happens.